mfernan1985/MIS-630-Team_5/README.md

   Business owners and customers.

   <h4>Scope:</h4>
+  <p>* provide a platform for the customers to search local businesses for their individual needs like a saloon, restaurant, pet grooming parlors etc.
+* allow the customers to write reviews about their experience at a particular business
+* allow the local businesses to publish their business information
+* allow the businesses to respond to the reviews
+* Website/App to reflect all reviews of the businesses correctly that will enable the customer to decide the right place to visit
+* Extend training to local businesses to effectively respond to negative feedbacks from customers
+* Monitor and reduce fake reviews about the businesses</p>
 <h5>Scenario 1:</h5>
 A customer is looking for a restaurant to have lunch.<br>
 He/she opens TSB.com enters the service and location.
 TSB displays the list of restaurants, description, address, phone, website and its reviews.